Jacopo della Quercia: Fonte Gaia in Siena

 In 1406 he was asked to build a new fountain in the Piazza del Campo in Siena.
 It had to replace the original fountain with a statue of the goddess Venus.
 This pagan statue was blamed for an outbreak of the Black Plague.
 The statue was destroyed and buried outside the city walls to avert its "evil influence".
 This prestigious commission shows that he was already being recognized as Siena's most prominent sculptor.
 The rectangular fountain, built in white marble, was dedicated to the Virgin, adorned on the three sides by many statues and multiple spouts.
 Because he accepted also other commissions at the same time, progress was slow.
 He started in 1414 and the fountain was only finished in 1419.
-He carved the panels in the workshop for sculptors, next to the cathedral.
-This workshop is now converted into the Cathedral Museum.
-It was called Fonte Gaia, because of the joy and the festivities when it was brought into operation.
+He carved the panels in the cathedral's workshop.
+The workshop today is converted into the Cathedral Museum.
+The fountain was called Fonte Gaia, because of the joy and the festivities when it was brought into operation.
 It is now a centre of attraction for many tourists.
-The old statues were replaced by copies in 1858 from Tito Sarrocchi and are now on display in the lower levels at Santa Maria della Scala.
+The old statues were replaced by copies in 1858 from Tito Sarrocchi and are on display in the lower levels at Santa Maria della Scala.